 Fish that make it past harmful toxic and thermal conditions in the lower Green-Duwamish face a different set of hurdles as they move upriver.
 Two dams, the Tacoma Diversion and Howard Hanson Dam, block upstream passage of migrating adult salmon.
 Both dams have been equipped with passage facilities to move fish upstream.
 However, Howard Hanson Dam still lacks the capacity to move juvenile fish back downstream to spend adulthood in the Puget Sound.
 This is the current scenario in the Upper Green; even when spawning adult salmon survive the journey through polluted and warm waters, and make it over two dams to reach spawning habitat, their offspring cannot make it back downstream.

 The National Marine Fisheries Service (NMFS) and the Army Corps of Engineers have been working diligently to finalize a project design for implementing downstream fish-passage at Howard Hanson Dam.
 However, the costs associated with this project are much higher than the amount that was initially authorized for construction of Howard Hanson Dam by the U.S. Congress.
 To secure the funds needed to implement downstream passage will require another approval by Congress.
 We need strong support to make the final push for this to happen.
-This is where you can help by taking action.

 Making the Case for Restoration